MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

   - Bandwidth will be constrained to the ExpressRoute gateway SKU.

-  - You should deploy and manage UDRs if they need to be inspected or logged for traffic across VNets.
+  - Deploy and manage UDRs if they need to be inspected or logged for traffic across VNets.

 - VPN gateways with Border Gateway Protocol (BGP) are transitive within Azure and on-premises, but they don't provide transitive access to networks connected via ExpressRoute.